aidenmendez/rails-engine/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This Rails-backed JSON API was built in 6 days while I was in Mod 3 of [Turing School's](https://turing.io) Backend Engineering program.
+The bulk of this Rails-backed JSON API was built in 5 days while attending [Turing School's](https://turing.io) Backend Engineering program.
+This project uses [CircleCI](https://circleci.com) for continuous integration and is hosted on Heroku.

-Areas of exploration and learning on this project included:
+This project includes:

-* Expose an API
+* Exposing APIs (RESTful and non-RESTful)
-* Use serializers to format JSON responses
+* Using serializers to format JSON responses
-* Test API exposure with RSpec and Postman
+* Testing API exposure with RSpec and Postman
-* Compose advanced ActiveRecord queries to analyze information stored in PostgreSQL database
+* Composing advanced ActiveRecord queries to analyze information stored in PostgreSQL database
 * Write SQL statements without the assistance of an ORM
 * Implement json:api standards
 * Add custom error responses for invalid API requests